mfe7/mfe7.github.io/_pages/about.md

 ---

 <span style="color:blue">**Prospective Ph.D.
-Students:**</span> I plan to admit multiple fully-funded Ph.D. students to my group at Northeastern University in the 2022-2023 cycle.
+Students:**</span> I plan to admit multiple fully funded Ph.D. students to my group at Northeastern University in the 2022-2023 cycle.
 Please reach out via email if you are interested in applying!

 ---